pyomeca/bioptim/README.md

 And that is it!
 You can already enjoy bioptiming!

-## Installing from the sources (For Linux, Mac and Windows)
+## Installing from the sources (For Linux, Mac, and Windows)
-Installing from the sources is basically as easy as installing from Anaconda, with the difference that you will be required to download and install the dependencies by hand (see section below).
+Installing from the sources is as easy as installing from Anaconda, with the difference that you will be required to download and install the dependencies by hand (see the section below).

 ### Dependencies
 `bioptim` relies on several libraries.
-The most obvious one is the `biorbd` suite (including indeed `biorbd` and `bioviz`), but some extra more are required.
+The most obvious one is the `biorbd` suite (including indeed `biorbd` and `bioviz`), but extra libraries are required.
-Due to the amount of different dependencies, it would be tedious to show how to install them all here.
+Due to the different dependencies, it would be tedious to show how to install them all here.
-The user is therefore invited to read the relevant documentations.
+The user is therefore invited to read the relevant documentation.

 Here is a list of all direct dependencies (meaning that some dependencies may require other libraries themselves):
 - [Python](https://www.python.org/)